Constraints on anomalous dimensions from the positivity of the S-matrix: Acknowledgments

 \section{Acknowledgments}

 I am grateful to Renato Fonseca for sharing a basis of redundant operators of the rSMEFT needed for the computations in Appendix~\ref{app:xcheck}, obtained within a (not-yet-published) update of \texttt{Sym2Int}~\cite{Fonseca:2019yya}.
 I am also thankful to Mario Herrero-Valea, Guilherme Guedes, Maria Ramos and Jose Santiago for useful discussions.
 I would also like to thank the organisers and participants of SMEFT-Tools 2022 for fostering discussions valuable for this work.
+V2: I am thankful to Xu Li and Jiayin Gu for spotting missing terms in the derivation of Eq.~\ref{eq:positive_beta}.
 This work is supported by SRA under grants PID2019-106087GB-C21 and PID2021-128396NB-I00, by the Junta de Andaluc\'ia grants FQM 101, A-FQM-211-UGR18, P21-00199 and P18-FR-4314 (FEDER), as well as by the Spanish MINECO under the Ram\'on y Cajal programme.